Learning Outcomes

 Step 3: Deduct Personal Allowance

 Every individual is entitled to a personal allowance (currently £12,570), reducing the amount of income subject to tax.
-The allowance is reduced by £1 for every £2 of income above £100,000.
+The allowance is reduced by £1 for every £2 of adjusted net income above £100,000 and is fully withdrawn once adjusted net income reaches £125,140.

 Step 4: Apply Tax Rates to Each Income Type